automl/ConfigSpace/docs/source/API-Doc.rst

 6) AndConjunction
 -----------------

-By using the *and*-conjunction, we can easily connect constraints.
+By using the and conjunction, we can easily connect constraints.

-.. py:class:: ConfigSpace.conditions.AndConjunction(*args: AbstractCondition) -> None:
+.. py:class:: ConfigSpace.conditions.AndConjunction(*args) -> None:

-    :param AbstractCondition args: conditions, which will be combined with an and-conjunction
+    :param AbstractCondition args: conditions, which will be combined with an ``AndConjunction``

-The following example shows how we can combine two constraints with an *and*-conjunction.
+The following example shows how we can combine two constraints with an ``AndConjunction``.
 Example::

     import ConfigSpace as CS